 It may also cause other problems such as:

 Did you choose to have body dismorphia?
 Of course not!
 No one is born with body dysmorphic disorder or a negative body image, in some cases it is learnt behaviour, in others it develops gradually over time and may be a conditioned response to the comments and criticisms of others.

-The cost per session is £60, with each session lasting around 2 hours.
+The cost per session is £60, with each session normally lasting between 90 minutes to 2 hours.

 Payment is per session and can be paid in cash, debit card, Visa or MasterCard at the end of each session.

-If you have been suffering from body dysmorphic disorder, don't spend any more time on the sidelines of life, then call me on 01772 499046, or email me by clicking here.
+If you have been suffering from body dysmorphic disorder, don't spend any more time on the sidelines of life, then call me on 01772 439046, or email me by clicking here.